divio/customer-handbook/project-backups.rst

 Backups on Divio are in accordance with two key principles.

 * Data integrity - the integrity of your data and content is paramount, and they must be kept safe.
 * Portability - your project belongs to you.
-Your data and content must be as portable as possible,so that you can sign up to our services confident that you will never find yourself locked in to them.
+Your data and content must be as portable as possible, so that you can sign up to our services confident that you will never find yourself locked in to them.

 What’s backed up?